bitansa/MR.RGM/README.md

 ## Intended use of the package

-The RGM R package addresses a critical challenge in Mendelian randomization (MR) studies by offering a comprehensive solution.
-While MR has been instrumental in establishing causal relationships between exposures and outcomes, it typically focuses on the effects of single exposures on specific outcomes.
-However, biological systems are often complex, with interdependent outcomes influenced by numerous factors.
+The RGM R package presents a crucial advancement in Mendelian randomization (MR) studies, providing a robust solution to a common challenge.
+While MR has proven invaluable in establishing causal links between exposures and outcomes, its traditional focus on single exposures and specific outcomes can be limiting.
+Biological systems often exhibit complexity, with interdependent outcomes influenced by numerous factors.
+RGM introduces a network-based approach to MR, allowing researchers to explore the broader causal landscape.

-RGM introduces a network-based approach to MR, allowing for exploration of the broader causal landscape.
-By leveraging network structures, RGM enables the construction of causal graphs that capture interactions between response variables and between responses and instrument variables.
+With two available functions, RGM and NetworkMotif, the package offers versatility in analyzing causal relationships.
+RGM primarily focuses on constructing causal networks among response variables and between responses and instrumental variables.
+On the other hand, NetworkMotif specializes in quantifying uncertainty for given network structures among response variables.

-RGM supports two models: Model 1, where the relationship is described by Y=AY+E, and Model 2, where it is Y=AY+BX+E. For Model 1, RGM accommodates individual-level data as well as summary-level data.
-For Model 2, RGM supports individual-level data and two types of summary-level data.
-This adaptability allows researchers to work with various data availability scenarios, enhancing the package’s versatility.
+RGM accommodates both individual-level data and two types of summary-level data, making it adaptable to various data availability scenarios.
+This adaptability enhances the package’s utility across different research contexts.
+The outputs of RGM include estimates of causal effects, adjacency matrices, and other relevant parameters.

-The outputs of RGM include estimates of causal effects, adjacency matrices, and other valuable parameters.
-These outputs collectively contribute to a more comprehensive understanding of the intricate relationships within complex biological networks, thereby enhancing the insights gained from MR studies.
+Together, these outputs contribute to a deeper understanding of the intricate relationships within complex biological networks, thereby enriching insights derived from MR studies.

 ## Installation instructions